jewettaij/visfd/doc/doc_filter_mrc.md

 ```
    σ^2 = t
 ```
-(See above.)

 *Note:* As a reminder,
-a more general version of the the DOG filter used above can be applied to the image by using the "-dog" and "-dogg" arguments, (although it's not clear whether this would be useful for blob detection).
+a more general version of the the DOG filter used above can be applied to the image by using the "-dog" and "-dogg" arguments, (although using them is unlikely to improve blob detection).
 These alternate versions of the DOG filter allow the user to specify the *a_x, a_y, a_z, b_x, b_y, b_z* parameters  directly, and use